course-details-portlet

 - apply frequency-domain methods, Laplace transforms, state-space formulation, Runge-Kutta’s method, or constant average acceleration to find the dynamic response of SDOF systems subjected to different kinds of forcing

-- explain the concepts of natural frequencies, mode shapes, and orthogonal eigenmodes for MDOF systems
+- explain the concepts of natural frequencies and mode shapes for MDOF systems

 - apply frequency-domain methods to find the response of 2DOF systems to harmonic forcing